deatondg/Texts.swift/README.md

 ## Overview

 Texts.swift generates Swift source code mirroring the contents of text files as strings.
-Users run the utility `texts-swift` either manually or in a custom build phase, supplying it with resources, perhaps
+Users run the utility `texts-swift` either manually or in a custom build phase, supplying it with resources
 ```
 Templates/Texts_Directory.swifttemplate
 Templates/Texts_File.swifttemplate